zaqee/Zaqee/README.md

 **`just a coder for fun...`**

 I am a GSCE Student thta loves to learn how things work and try replicate them.
-I plan on doing Computer Science for my GSCE and do A-Level in them, I would also love to go to TokyoTech to further persure me dream of becoming a Coder...
+I am doing Computer Science for my GSCE and do A-Level in them, I would also love to go to TokyoTech to further persure me dream of becoming a Computer Engineer...
 For now I am "just a coder for fun"